AdamJamesFinley/AdamJamesFinley.github.io/_posts/2017-11-10-sh-decomp-solution.markdown

 ### Method

-To find the combinations that comprise tilted higher order geometries, we artificially tilt the axisymmetric (m=0) geometry.
-Then we recover the spherical harmonic components using pySHTOOLS. e.g.
+To find the combinations of harmonics that comprise the tilted higher order geometries, we artificially tilt a given axisymmetric (m=0) geometry.
+Then recover the spherical harmonic components using pySHTOOLS. e.g.

 {% highlight ruby %}
 #INPUTS#